Frequently Asked Questions

 2. What do the results of the water quality tests really mean for my family?

-The bottom line is that our water meets or exceeds every health standard developed by the USEPA to ensure safety of the drinking water.
-Customers may also visit the USEPA online for additional information on understanding your drinking water.
+The bottom line is that our water meets or exceeds every health standard developed by the USEPA to ensure the safety of drinking water.
+Customers may also visit the USEPA online for additional information on understanding their drinking water.

 3. How hard is GCWW water?